ricardombiot/xumm_hub_prototype/README.md

   > EdgeDB is an open-source database designed as a spiritual successor to SQL and the relational paradigm.
 It aims to solve some hard design problems that make existing databases unnecessarily onerous to use.
   Powered by the Postgres query engine under the hood, EdgeDB thinks about schema the same way you do: as objects with properties connected by links.
 It's like a relational database with an object-oriented data model, or a graph database with strict schema.
 We call it a graph-relational database.

   I really wanted to try the edgedb migration system and I really liked the results a lot.
+Any current project requires that the database schema evolve quickly and more if we talk about a spaik where we do not know everything we need, we have been able to update the database schema (/server/dbschema/default.esdl) , create new migrations (`make edgedb-migration-create`) and apply them on our database (`make edgedb-migrate`) easily.
+After you can write your queries (see ./server/queries/...) using a simple edgeSQL sintax and generate python code `make edgedb-gen` that after you can call on your code.
+Really fast dev cycle :).

-  Any current project requires that the database schema evolve quickly and more if we talk about a spaik where we do not know everything we need, we have been able to update the database schema (/server/dbschema/default.esdl) , create new migrations (make edgedb-migration-create ) and apply them on our database (make edgedb-migrate) easily.
-Really recommended! 👍
+  In production we could would worked with Edgedb+Postgres therefore really recommended EdgeDB! 👍

 - [Python + Flask](https://flask.palletsprojects.com/en/2.3.x/)